Chemotherapy

 Timing of chemotherapy

 Doctors give chemotherapy as a course of treatment, made up of several treatment cycles.
-Treatment usually lasts three to six months.
+Each treatment could take a few minutes, hours or sometimes days.
+You usually have chemotherapy every two to three weeks depending on which drugs are used.
+Each two to three week period is called a cycle.
 Ask your healthcare team how long each treatment cycle will last and how many cycles you will have.

 If you have cancer that has spread to the lymph nodes, you may have chemotherapy together with radiotherapy (chemoradiation) to shrink the cancer before surgery.
 This is called neoadjuvant chemotherapy.